 Center for the Advancement of Small Business.
-The Center for the Advancement of Small Business (CASB) is the 21st-century leader in business education, practice, and research that provides high-quality, relevant programs and information services focused on small business since 1994.
-The center enables students and existing small and medium-sized businesses to participate, contribute, and compete in the global economy.
+The Center for the Advancement of Small Business (CASB) is the 21st-century leader in business education, practice, and research that provides high-quality, relevant programs, and information services focused on small business since 1994.
+The center enables students and existing small and medium-size businesses to participate, contribute, and compete in the global economy.

 The center provides students from all disciplines with programs and resources that prepare them for positions of leadership in small and medium-size businesses, and aids small and medium-size businesses in the continuous improvement of their human resources and business practices.
-CASB also engages in applied research on entrepreneurship and the emerging changes and trends in small business
+CASB also engages in applied research on entrepreneurship and the emerging changes and trends in small business.

-For more information, contact the director, Center for the Advancement of Small Business, BAC 111, 480/965-3962.
-The center's Web site is www.cob.asu.edu/seid/casb.
+For more information, visit CASB in BAC 111, call 480/965-3962, or access the CASB Web site at www.cob.asu.edu/seid/casb.

 Center for Advanced Purchasing Studies.
-The Center for Advanced Purchasing Studies (CAPS) was established in November 1986 by a national affiliation agreement between the ASU College of Business and the National Association of Purchasing Management (NAPM).
+The Center for Advanced Purchasing Studies (CAPS) was established in November 1986 by a national affiliation agreement between the ASU College of Business and the National Association of Purchasing Management.
 It is the first and only program of its kind in the nation and is located in the Arizona State University Research Park, about eight miles south of the main ASU campus.
 CAPS conducts in-depth research into the problems facing the purchasing profession today and, through its studies, seeks to improve purchasing effectiveness and efficiency and the overall state of purchasing readiness.